SamsonStarmerLee/TF2_Shaders/README.md

 ![Divided Lighting](Images/Divided_Lighting.png)

-This lighting passes through a LUT texture:
+This lighting then passes through a LUT texture to create the typical cell-shading dramatic terminator:

 ![LUT](Images/LightingLUT.png)

-This thin band of colour transition causes some of the cell-shading effect, a "dramatic terminator" observed in commercial illustration.
+This creates the thin band of colour transition observed in commercial illustration.
 In addition to shaping the lighting, this particular texture colourizes lighting, transitioning from greyscale, through a reddish region in the middle, towards a cool dark region.

 </details>